What is Hierarchical Channel in Partner Mgmt?

 4. Implementation

-- Define Channel Tiers: Identify the necessary levels.
-For example, national distributors, regional resellers, and local integrators.
+- Define Channel Tiers: Identify the necessary levels, for example, national distributors, regional resellers, and local integrators.

 5. Best Practices vs Pitfalls